GrinonBarrett/Taksidos/Core Rules/Creatures/Skritterfalk.md

 [Prcp] 12 (+4)
 [Empy] 7 (+2)

-**Languages**: Skritterhaukhs don't speak, but can mew at subsonic frequencies with each other.
+**Languages**: Skritterfalm don't speak, but can mew at subsonic frequencies with each other.

 **Table**: *Creature's Reaction* {Need to redo}
 | Result | **Emotion and Intensity** | Notes        |